Traveling

 This was my first business trip to Europe, and we packed a lot in.
 It was actually my first time back on the continent since my 2018 trip to Paris.
 Officially, the destination was Stuttgart for an industry-related tradeshow.
 Unofficially, it turned into a five-country sprint, thanks in large part to my boss’s generosity.

 We pushed onward, stopping for lunch in Colmar, a town my boss had always wanted to see.
 It was like stepping into a postcard.
-The city itself was small, quaint, and colorful, oozing with classic European charm.
+Small, quaint, colorful, oozing with classic European charm.
 Then came Strasbourg, where we wandered past the towering cathedral and came across a Korean artist selling watercolor prints.
 My boss bought one for each of us.
 Mine, a painting of the town’s iconic multicolored houses by Youngmi Kim, now hangs in my living room.

 That night we ended up just outside Stuttgart, somewhere near Sindelfingen.
 We had the next morning to roam around Schlossplatz before heading to the venue to set up our booth.
 Playtime was over.
 It was time to work.